Surrogacy: Fertility tourism

-Some countries, such as the United States, Canada, Greece, Ukraine, Georgia and Russia, are popular surrogacy destinations for foreign intended parents.
+Some countries, such as the United States, Canada, Greece, Georgia and Mexico are popular surrogacy destinations for foreign intended parents.
+Ukraine, Belarus and Russia were also destinations before the Russian invasion of Ukraine.
 Eligibility, processes and costs differ from country to country.
 Fertility tourism for surrogacy is driven by legal restrictions in the home country or the incentive of lower prices abroad.
-Previously popular destinations, India, Nepal, Thailand, and Mexico have all recently implemented bans on commercial surrogacy for non-residents.
+Previously popular destinations, India, Nepal and Thailand have all recently implemented bans on commercial surrogacy for non-residents.
+China is also a famous destination, even though surrogacy is legally banned.